 Step 8: Color your artwork.
 Use markers, pencils or crayons to color in elements of your pattern if you’d like.
 Leave the background white for best results.

 That’s it!
-Scan your artwork into your computer as a JPG at 150 DPI or higher, and upload the file to Spoonflower as a basic repeat.
-You now have a seamless design that’s ready to turn into fabric, wallpaper or gift wrap.
+Scan your artwork into your computer as a JPG at 150 DPI or higher, and upload* the file to Spoonflower as a basic repeat.
+You now have a seamless design that’s ready to turn into fabric or wallpaper.
 For more inspiration and tips such as how to choose a color palette for your new repeat, check out our 12 Day of Design blog post!